ekr/minq/README.md

 ## WARNING

 Minq is absolutely not suitable for any kind of production use and should only be used for testing.
+In particular, it explicitly doesn't validate certificates.